zacharygriffee/bring-your-own-storage-utilities/readme.md

 ## Resolvers

 The resolvers api is all about resolving some sort of identifier or specifier or resource from the source.
-The resolver does not have to resolve from a source.
-This can be anywhere from DNS resolving, to user id resolving, file resolving, whatever needs resolving, this seciton is what it's about.

 ### [API Documentation](https://github.com/zacharygriffee/bring-your-own-storage-utilities/blob/master/docs/resolvers-api.md)